 (Want to know how safe your beauty products are?
 Visit the EWG “Skin Deep” website or download the app.)

-Organic raw African black soap benefits include feeling like you’re cleaning your body with silk.
+Some reviews say using this soap feels like you’re cleaning your body with silk.

 But don’t freak out when you look down in the shower or tub and see water the color of sewage going down the drain.
 It’s just the natural color of the bar mixing with water.